Compressive Sensing with Wigner $D$-functions on Subsets of the Sphere: Numerical Results

 \subsection{Remarks on Reconstruction Performance}

-\Cref{fig:nf_35pi36,fig:ff_35pi36} support the expectation that the ideal case for reconstruction is when all of $\mrm{SO}(3)$ is available for measurements and we can perform CS using the Wigner $D$-function basis.
-However, when only $R$ is available for measurement and $R^\mrm{c}$ is sizable, \Cref{fig:nf_pi2,fig:ff_pi2} show that CS with the truncated RGSF basis provides the best performance for both the near-field and far-field reconstructions.
+The results in \Cref{fig:nf_35pi36,fig:ff_35pi36} support the expectation that the ideal case for reconstruction is when all of $\mrm{SO}(3)$ is available for measurements and we can perform CS using the Wigner $D$-function basis.
+However, when only $R$ is available for measurement and $R^\mrm{c}$ is sizable, \Cref{fig:nf_pi2,fig:ff_pi2,fig:pwc_plots} show that CS with the truncated RGSF basis provides the best performance for both the near-field and far-field reconstructions.
 Specifically, the Padded Wigner $D$-function approach fails to accurately reconstruct the main beam.
 This is likely due to the zero padding procedure weighting points for which we do not know the field.
-The Dropped Wigner $D$-function approach performs well in $R$ but vastly overestimates the field in $R^\mrm{c}$.
+The Dropped Wigner $D$-function approach performs well in $R$ but vastly overestimates the field in $R^\mrm{c}$, hinting that the method recovers incorrect SW coefficients (this is confirmed by \Cref{fig:pwc_plots}).
 This is likely due to having enough freedom in the Wigner $D$-function basis to fit the field but at the cost of an effectively arbitrary field on $R^\mrm{c}$ (similar to spline fitting with free-floating ends).
 The FFT and RGSF methods both perform similarly, though the RGSF method requires fewer measurements.
 However, close inspection shows that the near-field reconstruction from the FFT method is subject to Gibbs phenomena near the edge of $R$ that is worse than the ripples from the RGSF method.
-It is also worth noting that the CS method using the RGSFs is the only CS method here that guarantees accurate recovery.
-The fact that the Dropped Wigner $D$-function method performs well in $R$ is a fortunate outcome.
+It is also worth noting that the CS method using the RGSFs is the only CS method here that guarantees accurate recovery and the fact that the Dropped Wigner $D$-function method performs well in $R$ is a fortunate outcome.
+Lastly, the investigations in~\Cref{fig:error_vs_lambda_c,fig:noisy_recons} show that, for the tested field, the RGSF CS method is not all too sensitive to $\lambda_c$ and the addition of noise, at least when $\lambda_c$ or the size of the noise are not too extreme.